My

 Should I eat before arriving to the Philharmonie?

-Sure thing if that's what you prefer, but don't forget there are also dining options available to you directly at the Philharmonie, from light bites in the Foyer to a three–course meal at the restaurant Tempo.
+Sure thing if that's what you prefer, but don't forget there are also dining options available to you directly at the Philharmonie.
 We've compiled everything you need to know on this page, so you can choose what works best for you.

 Is there a break?

-Most classical concerts include a 20-minute break, called «intermission».
+Most classical concerts include a 20-minute break, called «intermission», indicated on the website and in the evening programme.
 Musicians will leave the stage to take a rest in their dressing rooms, and you too can catch your breath and go stretch your legs.
 The Foyer bars are typically open at intermission, so you’re welcome to grab a bite or have a drink.

 Wait… The programme is over, so why do they keep playing?